Lord of Secrets

 Book 2 in the Lonely Lords series

 Heir to the Bellefonte earldom, Nick Haddonfield has made a promise to his dying father that he’ll marry before the Season’s over.
-When Nick meets Lady Leah Lindsey, he realizes he’s found not only a damsel lady in need of rescuing, but also a perfect countess of convenience.
+When Nick meets Lady Leah Lindsey, he realizes he’s found not only a damsel in need of rescuing, but also a perfect countess of convenience.
 Then he spoils everything by falling in love with his wife…the one woman he can never, ever have.

 Enjoy An Excerpt